michaelvl/helm2yaml/README.md

 This repository contain tools for implementing GitOps with Helm.

+## TL:DR

+The shortcomings of `helm template` are:

+- It does not support Helm hooks.
+This means too many resources are rendered.
+- The order of resources within a given Kubernetes kind is random and changes.
+This break GitOps diff.
+- All resources are rendered into one output which makes it difficult to seal secrets.
+- Resources do not have their namespace explicitly set unless the chart does this itself.

+The tool `helm2yaml` have solutions for these issues.

+## Introduction

 With `helm install` the Kubernetes resource YAML is not retained outside of Kubernetes.
 This is an anti-pattern in CI/CD, where we strive to separate the application building, packaging and running stages.
 With Helm-based GitOps we